Dallas Theft Crime Attorneys

 Shoplifting is the most common theft crime charged in Texas.
 This offense can be described as taking merchandise out of a store without paying the full price set by the store.
 This means that an individual could be accused of shoplifting for disabling an anti-theft device and taking an item out of a store without paying, as well as for switching price tags and paying less than the set amount.

-If you or a loved one has been accused of shoplifting, it's important to get legal help.
+If you or a loved one has been accused of shoplifting, it's important to get legal help with our Dallas theft crime lawyers.
 The accused could face severe penalties, plus civil penalties.
 The Texas Theft Liability Act allows shoplifting and other theft victims to file lawsuits for damages sustained in the crime.
 You need a good lawyer who knows how to protect you.

 The penalties and sentences for theft/larceny offenses in Texas, including shoplifting, are determined based on the value of the item or items stolen, as well as any extenuating factors.
 The lowest theft charge is charged as a Class C misdemeanor, and usually, involves property stolen with a value of $100.00 or less.
 The most extreme theft cases involve stolen property valued at $300,000.00 or more, which may be charged as a first-degree felony.
 We handle cases for all types of individuals, including juveniles.